Irish Church Records

 You'll find more information on the main Religious Groups pages.... see the Quick Links/Related Pages box above.

-Miscellaneous church resources to help you trace family history in Ireland
+Miscellaneous church record databases/websites to help you trace family history in Ireland

 There are a growing number of city, county and regional websites containing transcripts of various baptism, marriage and burial registers, as well as gravestones.